Undecidability of Equality in the Free Locally Cartesian Closed Category (Extended version): A free category with families

 We recall that an object $I$ is bi-initial in a 2-category iff for any object $A$ there exists an arrow $I \to A$ and for any two arrows $f, g : I \to A$ there exists a unique 2-cell $\theta : f \Rightarrow g$.
-It follows that $\theta$ is invertible.
-It also follows that bi-initial objects are equivalent.
+It follows that $\theta$ is invertible, and that bi-initial objects are equivalent.